-SIx 6 full-time faculty members representing the undergraduate colleges.
+Five full-time faculty members representing the undergraduate colleges.
 Additional faculty members may serve as voting members of the committee, but there shall be a minimum of one from each undergraduate college, and no more than two.

-A representative of the AVP of Diversity and Inclusion
+A representative of the division of Belonging, Empowerment and Engagement

 2 administrators appointed by the Provost and 1-2 student appointed by SGA